Commercial content | 18+ | T&C's Apply

 In the 2008/2009 season, Huddersfield Town set a new unbeaten Football League record, having gone 43 consecutive games without suffering defeat.

 2008/2009 and 2009/2010 saw Huddersfield Town endure two successive failures in the play-offs.
 However, it was third time lucky when in the 2010/2011 season they enjoyed play-off final success.
-The club has competed in the Championship ever since, currently taking part in their fifth consecutive season in the second tier of English football.
+The club competed in the Championship until the 2017/2018 season, after their playoff success saw them achieve promotion to the Premier League for the first time.

 The Huddersfield Town badge history has seen five different badges utilised.
 The Huddersfield badge is based on the town’s coat of arms.
 During the club’s success in the 1920’s and 1930’s, where they made a number of FA Cup Final appearances, the Huddersfield crest featured the coat of arms along with the white rose of Yorkshire.